SuzanneSoy/xlist/README.md

 xlist
 =====

 Fancy lists, with bounded or unbounded repetition of elements.
-Can be used as a type, match pattern or to create instances.
+Can be used as a type or match pattern.